djhackersdev/ddr-mame/ddr-mame/README.md

 udevadm control --reload-rules && udevadm trigger
 ```

+### Screen flickering on resolution change when starting games from MAME menu
+This seems to depend on what kind of resolution you want to run the games on.
+When you launch MAME
+and select the game from the OSD, the `switchres` module changes the resolution before the game is
+started.
+This might cause the screen to flicker after the resolution is changed when the game
+starts.
+This also happens if the resolution of the OSD menu is identical to the game resolution.

+This issue is a pure software issue as it can be reproduced on different hardware and screen
+resolutions.
+This can be mitigated by starting games directly using command line arguments avoiding
+MAME's OSD.

 ## GroovyMAME strip down process, notes
 * The build system uses a bunch of lua scripts to determine what to build.
 These scripts are located
 in the `scripts` sub-folder.
 Relevant folders for stripping: `scripts/target/mame`, `scripts/src`